Sometimes I get “Alexander.” I feel for him…because I’ve been there.

 Haven’t we all?

-The other day my three and half-year-old son came in to wake me up, and I heard him whisper, “I want to snuggle with you mommy.”
+The other day my three-and-a-half-year-old son came in to wake me up, and I heard him whisper, “I want to snuggle with you mommy.”
 So sweet right?
-But as he snuggled in tight he started to cough, which then quickly turned into vomiting.
+But as he snuggled in tight, he started to cough, which then quickly turned into vomiting.
 All over me.
 Awesome.
 (First, I rushed him to the bathroom and made sure he was okay…then did five loads of wash).

-Then, the doctor suggested my ten-month-old, who has an infection in his diaper region, go diaper-less to give that area time to “breathe” (or just to give my son the opportunity to constantly grab his weiner).
-Anyways, after a brief “diaper free” time, he had proceeded to both pee and poop on the ground and crawl through it to give me even more of a mess to clean up (I know, I know, I should have seen that coming).
+Then, the doctor suggested my ten-month-old, who has an infection in his diaper region, go diaper-less to give that area time to “breathe.”
+After a brief “diaper free” time, he had proceeded to both pee and poop on the ground and crawl through it to give me even more of a mess to clean up (I know, I know, I should have seen that coming).
 The diaper promptly went back on.

 Some days are tougher than others.
 Some days our kids push boundaries, push our buttons, or if you’re my kid, literally push other kids. (“Seriously…you cannot wrestle your ten-month-old brother.”)